denson/superset/README.md

 su - postgres
 # If above doesn't work, try sudo -i -u postgres

-# Create a user who will access the database.
-I am calling this user flaskuser
-createuser --pwprompt --interactive
-# When it asks whether user is superuser say yes
-# Save password securely

 # Create a database named superset
 createdb superset

 # Test the db.
 psql superset
 superset=#
 #This is working

-# Grant user access
+# Grant flaskuser access to the database
 superset=# CREATE USER flaskuser WITH PASSWORD 'jw8s0F4';
 superset=# CREATE SCHEMA superset;
 superset=# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA superset TO flaskuser;